zeus-fyi/zeus/README.md

 ## Zeus ##

 Zeus is used to create, deploy, and manage infrastructure programmatically via APIs and orchestration.
 Using this tooling I was able to create an orchestrated setup of a lighthouse-geth beacon in less than an hour.
 It can reliably install/uninstall kubernetes workloads in seconds.
 See the test/mocks section for a copy of the configs I used.
+See the cookbook for common infra setups & automated actions for an ethereum beacon.

 ### API Endpoints